Hurricane Ian's Forecast Fiasco

 I am sorry to have to report that the National Hurricane Center’s (NHC) forecasts of Hurricane Ian left a great deal to be desired.

-Yet again, the European Global Weather Model did a far, far better job with the hurricane than the USA’s model.
+Yet again, the European Global Weather Model (ECMWF) did a far, better job with the hurricane than the USA’s model.
 So did the British UKMET model.
 The Hurricane Center, as meteorologists sometime say, “went model chasing" in its forecasts.

 Unfortunately, the Hurricane Center allowed its judgment to be influenced by the often defective National Weather Service “GFS” model which took Ian on an excursion to the Alabama – Florida border – which was 400 miles from the eventual point of landfall.